Riya1234-ux/Speech-Emotion-Recognition/README.md

 📊 Dataset

-- Dataset used: Toronto Emotional Speech Set (TESS)
+- Dataset used: Toronto Emotional Speech Set (TESS) from Kaggle
 - Contains audio recordings of different emotions like:
   - Happy
   - Sad